werner33/AdvancedBasicsForWeb/SCSSFeatures.md

 Then we will import it into another SCSS file by putting the following line at the top:
 `@import './_colors' (Depending on how your project is layed out, you may need to alter the path.)

+# Continuing with SCSS

+SCSS offers some additional wonderful features.
+You can learn more about them at [SASS Basics](https://sass-lang.com/guide)